LeakyAbstractions/result/README.md

 You should have received a copy of the GNU Lesser General Public License along with this software.
 If not, see <http://www.gnu.org/licenses/>.

+### Permitted

+- **Library Use**: Applications using this library can be released under any license.
+- **Commercial Use**: You may use this library and derivatives for commercial purposes.
+- **Modification**: You may modify this library.
+- **Distribution**: You may distribute this library.
+- **Private Use**: You may use and modify this library without distributing it.
+- **Patent Grant**: This license provides an express grant of patent rights from contributors.

 ### Required

-- **License and copyright notice**: Include a copy of the license and copyright notice with the code.
+- **License and Copyright Notice**: If you distribute this library you must include a copy of the license and copyright notice.
-- **Library usage**: The library may be used within a non-open-source application.
-- **Disclose Source**: Source code for this library must be made available when distributing the software.
+- **Disclose Source**: If you distribute this library you must make available its source code (not the entire program using the library).

-### Permitted

-- **Commercial Use**: This software and derivatives may be used for commercial purposes.
-- **Modification**: This software may be modified.
-- **Distribution**: You may distribute this software.
+- **State Changes**: If you modify and distribute this library you must document changes made to this library.
-- **Sublicensing**: You may grant a sublicense to modify and distribute this software to third parties not included in the license.
+- **Same License**: If you modify and distribute this library you must release it (not the entire program using the library) under the same license.
-- **Patent Grant**: This license provides an express grant of patent rights from the contributor to the recipient.

 ### Forbidden

-- **Hold Liable**: Software is provided without warranty and the software author/license owner cannot be held liable for damages.
+- **Warranty**: This library is provided without any warranty.
+- **Liability**: The library author cannot be held liable for damages.